imdrasil/jennifer.cr/README.md

 ## Usage

-For detailed information how to use Jennifer see the [documentation](link:doc/index.md).

 Jennifer allows you to maintain everything for your models - from db migrations and field mapping to callbacks and building queries.
-All configuration instructions could be found on wiki [[page|Configuration]].
+For detailed information see the [documentation](./docs/index.md).

 #### Migration